Project-OSRM/osrm-backend/docs/http.md

   | geojson    | [GeoJSON `LineString`](http://geojson.org/geojson-spec.html#linestring) or [GeoJSON `Point`](http://geojson.org/geojson-spec.html#point) if it is only one coordinate (not wrapped by a GeoJSON feature)|

 - `name`: The name of the way along which travel proceeds.
+- `ref`: A reference number or code for the way.
+Optionally included, if ref data is available for the given way.
 - `pronunciation`: The pronunciation hint of the way name.
 Will be `undefined` if there is no pronunciation hit.
 - `destinations`: The destinations of the way.
 Will be `undefined` if there are no destinations.
 - `mode`: A string signifying the mode of transportation.